kristinemlarson/gnssrefl/README.md

 inclination angle and the station latitudes.
 The length of the ellipses depends on the height of the antenna above the surface - so a height of 2 meters gives an ellipse that is smaller than one that is 10 meters.
 In this case we used 2 meters for both sites - and these are pretty simple GNSS-IR sites.
 The surfaces below th GPS antennas are fairly smooth and that will generate coherent reflections.
-In general, you can use all azimuths.
+In general, you can use all azimuths at these sites.
 <P>
 Now let's look at a more complex case, station ross on Lake Superior.
-Here the goal is to measure the level of Lake Superior.
-The map image (panel A) makes it clear that unlike Mitchell and Portales, we cannot use all azimuths.
+Here the goal is to measure water levels.
+The map image (panel A) makes it clear that unlike Mitchell and Portales, we cannot use all azimuths to measure the lake.
 To understand our reflection zones, we need to know the approximate lake level.
-That is a bit tricky to know, but the photograph (panel B) suggests it is quite a bit taller than the 2 meters we used at Portales - but not too tall.
+That is a bit tricky to know, but the photograph (panel B) suggests it is more than the 2 meters we used at Portales - but not too tall.
 We will try try 4 meters and then check later to make sure that was a good assumption.

 <p align=center>